defrex/django-encrypted-fields/README.md

 #### Available Fields

-Currently, there are only 4 fields available. `EncryptedCharField`, `EncryptedTextField`, `EncryptedDateTimeField`, `EncryptedIntegerField`.
+Currently build in and unit-tested fields.
 They have the save APIs as their non-encrypted counterparts.

+- `EncryptedCharField`
+- `EncryptedTextField`
+- `EncryptedDateTimeField`
+- `EncryptedIntegerField`
+- `EncryptedFloatField`

 #### Encrypt All The Fields!